SquareGPS/navixy-api/docs/backend-api/resources/fleet/driver_journal/proposal.md

 ---
-title: Driver journal proposal
+title: Trip proposal for driver journal
 description: Contains API call to get the list of driver journal proposal.
 ---

-# Driver journal proposal
+# Trip proposal for driver journal

 Contains API call to get the list of driver journal proposal.
 Proposal objects - trips per specified period that could be used for driver journal entry creation.